opendocsg/slw-judgments-backfill/2006_SGHC_38/report.md

  ...

 35     The plaintiff cited a Court of Appeal decision on s 157 of the Act to support its application.
-In _Kea Holdings Pte Ltd v Gan Boon Hock_ [2000] 3 SLR 129, Yong Pung How CJ had this to say (at [19]):
+In _Kea Holdings Pte Ltd v Gan Boon Hock_ <span class="citation">[2000] 3 SLR 129</span>, Yong Pung How CJ had this to say (at [19]):

  Under s 157(4), the duties under s 157(1) are specifically stated not to be in derogation of any other rule of law relating to the duty or liability of directors or officers of a company, including the common law and equitable rules.
 There are two principles of conduct of relevance to the present case.
 First, that a director must act in what he honestly considers to be the company’s interest, and not in the interests of some other person or body.
 Secondly, the equitable rule that a fiduciary must not place himself in a position where his duty to the company and his personal interests may conflict.